 - Recurrence of symptoms may occur.
 Recurrence of renal impairment may also occur but is rare.

 - HSP is an acute self-limited illness and usually resolves without treatment, but may rarely lead to complications.
 Initial attacks of HSP can last for several months.
-One third of patients have one or more recurrences.
+One in every four patients will have one or more recurrences.

 - Children younger than 3 years have a shorter, milder course and fewer recurrences.